Nebulaetrix/Lethal-Company-Modding/Content/Development/Code Mods.md

-Mods that manipulate and add code are the base of most other mods
+Mods that manipulate and add code are the base of most other mods.
+They can be developed with the BepInEx template, or without.
 ## Developing with Template
 ---
 If developing a mod from the BepInEx 5 template, you can find your mod details in the `PluginInfo.cs` file.
-Upon creation of a solution using the template, it should automatically create this file with the details provided in the solution creation panel.
 ```cs
 namespace ModName
 {